Review – Cyberpunk 2077

 The physics and AI also lead to a lot of havoc and glitches.
 This is true for any open-world game, but I think Cyberpunk 2077’s problem is that it walks like a fashion model that doesn’t notice it has cake on its face.
 It’s really assured in itself, but its fly is down, so it’s extremely easy to mock.
 I’d say that none of the glitches really affected the flow of gameplay, but that’s not exactly true.
 I’ll say that it was a minimal obstacle, and I didn’t see anything that was completely out of the ordinary for a game like this.

-I think one of the biggest disappointments for me was the customization.
-Let me be clear; there’s a lot of customization.
+One of the biggest disappointments for me was the customization.
+Let me be clear: there’s a lot of customization.
 However, the amount of time I spent looking at my pubic hair was a tiny fraction compared to how long I was looking at my hands.
 But I couldn’t change the look of my cybernetics?
+I can’t have robotic-looking appendages?
 Come on.
 You also can’t customize the skin on your weapons, nor can you change the look of your cars.
 So close, yet so far.

 CYBER-HEAD UP CYBER-ASS